 Playing Rules.
 The rules under which the competition will be conducted.

 Predetermined Sites.
-Those sites that are selected to host prior to the participant/team selections announcement.
+Those sites that are selected to host before the participant/team selections announcement.

 Preliminary Rounds.
-The rounds of the championship prior to the final or championship round.
+The rounds of the championship before the final or championship round.

 Regional Alignment.
 The geographic location of institutions or regional advisory committees.